chronos-tachyon/vsrpc/README.md

-# vsrpc
+# Very Simple RPC

-[WIP] A simple RPC framework using Protocol Buffers
+An extensible RPC framework using Protocol Buffers.